Koredotcom/web-kore-sdk/README.md

 chatWindowInstance.templateManager.installTemplate(new customTemplateComponent());
 ```
-Other framework UI components can also be injected with this.
-Samples for Angular and React are here
+Other framework UI components like angular and react can also be injected with this

 ## 💡 Plugins